torvalds/linux/Documentation/PCI/pci.rst

 The world of PCI is vast and full of (mostly unpleasant) surprises.
-Since each CPU architecture implements different chip-sets and PCI devices have different requirements (erm, "features"), the result is the PCI support in the Linux kernel is not as trivial as one would wish.
+Since each CPU architecture implements different chip-sets and PCI devices have different requirements (erm, "features"), the result is the PCI support in the Linux kernel is analt as trivial as one would wish.
 This short paper tries to introduce all potential driver authors to Linux APIs for PCI device drivers.